offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

  * `{bm} control plane` - The distributed software that controls and makes up the functionality of a Kubernetes cluster, including the API server and scheduler used for assigning pods to worker nodes.

- * `{bm} controller` - A piece of software running on the control plane that provides some functionality.
-This includes doing the work of reconciling observed state to desired state (reconciliation loop) and / or supporting new kinds.
-Kinds such as pods, stateful sets, nodes, etc.. all have controllers backing them, and custom controllers can be written and deployed by users.
+ * `{bm} controller` - Software that implements a control loop.
+Kinds such as pods, stateful sets, nodes, etc.. all have controllers backing them.
+Custom controllers can be written and deployed by for user-defined kinds as well.

  * `{bm} service account` - A kind used for authenticating pods with the control plane.